SIGN UP FOR 2019!

 For detailed information about the MIPS program, review the Quality Payment Program section of our website.

 The QOPI Reporting Registry is a beneficial tool that drives quality improvement without adding burden to practices.
 FIGmd, the experienced technology firm supporting the QCDR, developed a process to extract data from electronic health records (EHR).
 QOPI Reporting Registry also offers a manual data entry option.
-Patient data is protected in compliance with HIPPA and federal regulations.
+Patient data is protected in compliance with HIPAA and federal regulations.
 By aggregating data, sometimes from multiple EHRs, practices can monitor performance over time, compare to benchmark data, and identify gaps for improvement while satisfying federal requirements.
 With the QCDR designation from CMS, the QOPI Reporting Registry can create additional quality measures not currently available in federal reporting programs and therefore offers more flexibility than qualified registries.
 The QCDR supports all MIPS performance categories.

 For questions about the QOPI Reporting Regsitry, email ASTRO's QCDR team.
 Also, please also take advantage of our QOPI Reporting Registry educational tools: